awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-service.md

 **AWS software**
 The latest versions of the AWS CLI and AWS SDKs support IMDSv2\.
 To use IMDSv2, make sure that your EC2 instances have the latest versions of the CLI and SDKs\.
 For information about updating the CLI, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the *AWS Command Line Interface User Guide*\.
 All Amazon Linux 2 software packages support IMDSv2\.
+For the minimum AWS SDK versions that support IMDSv2, see [Use a supported AWS SDK](#use-a-supported-sdk-version-for-imdsv2)\.

 **CloudWatch**
 IMDSv2 uses token\-backed sessions, while IMDSv1 does not\.
 The `MetadataNoToken` CloudWatch metric tracks the number of calls to the instance metadata service that are using IMDSv1\.
 By tracking this metric to zero, you can determine if and when all of your software has been upgraded to use IMDSv2\.
 For more information, see [Instance metrics](viewing_metrics_with_cloudwatch.md#ec2-cloudwatch-metrics)\.